scheinerman/RiemannComplexNumbers.jl/README.md

 **This problem has been fixed** (I think).

-I copied code from `base.complex.jl` that handles complex division and incoporated that into my methods.
+I copied code from `base.complex.jl` that handles complex division and incorporated that into my methods.
 So now `1/0.2im` returns `0.0 - 0.5im` as desired.

 ---